Introduction: Home-built Teardrop Camper

 Pics 3 and 4 are the fan down and raised

 Pic 5 is my icemaker filter between the exterior hose connection and the spigot on the counter.
 Next to it is the inverter system.
-Yes, I know...water and electricity should NOT be installed in such close proximity, but I made a shield around the filter and pex tubing from a plastic bucket and extended its height with the body of a plastic jug.
+Yes, I know...water and electricity should NOT be installed in such close proximity, but I made a shield around the filter and pex tubing from a 5-gal plastic bucket and the filter itself sits in a plastic container to catch drips.
 The inverter mounting frame also has a plastic cover on the side of the filter and on top.
 Hopefully that will block water from any pex tubing leaks from spraying on the inverter.

 Pic 6 is the newer style hurricane hinge with rain channel